ThomasFinnern/LangMan4DevProject/Documentation/J!4x/controlPanel/controlPanel.md

 (1) Projects
 First a project has to be defined.
 It contains some basic information which are used by 'project texts' and 'translate' functions

-It uses sub projects to handle a component (back end, backend sys, site) Modules and plugins only have one sub project
+It uses several sub projects to handle a component (back end, backend sys, site)
+Modules and plugins only have one sub project

 (2) Project texts